-REF RISK (IF - THEN) BACKGROUND - CAUSE/EFFECT ПКЕЦНООБ IMPACT INHERENT RISK RATING MITIGATION / CURRENT CONTROLS ПКЕЦНООБ IMPACT RESIDUAL RISK RATING FURTHER ACTION REQUIRED (INCLUDE TIMESCALES) RISK OWNER COMPLETION REVIEW DATE Risk No 9 Delays in issuing Planning Permission Vulnerability: Delays in issuing Planning Permission for development due to objections by Natural England regarding the impact of development on air quality in Epping Forest SAC.
+REF RISK (IF-THEN) BACKGROUND CAUSE-EFFECT Likelihood Impact Inherent Risk Rating MITIGATION/ CURRENT CONTROLS Likelihood Impact Residual Risk Rating FURTHER ACTION REQUIRED (INCLUDE TIMESCALES) RISK OWNER COMPLETION REVIEW DATE Risk No 9 Delays in issuing Planning Permission Vulnerability: Delays in issuing Planning Permission for development due to objections by Natural England regarding the impact of development on air quality in Epping Forest SAC.
 Consequence: Delays in granting Planning Permission in the District and getting an adopted Local Plan in place.
 Loss of New Homes Bonus Restricted Business Rates tax base growth Reputation damaged The Habitats Regulations Assessment (HRA) January 2019 found that the Plan would be likely to have a significant effect upon the Epping Forest Special Area of Conservation (the SAC) in respect of both atmospheric pollution and disturbance from recreation & urbanisation.
 VERY HIGH MAJOR A1 Regular meetings held with key stakeholders including Natural England to update the HRA and develop a mitigation strategy.
 Interim mitigation strategy (SAMMS) was agreed by Council in October 2018 to mitigate the impact of recreational pressure on the Forest and Natural England have confirmed it is appropriate.
 The outstanding concerns in relation to the Green Infrastructure Strategy/SANG strategy and the need for site specific projects to mitigate the impact of recreational pressure associated with growth in the South of District has been addressed in the GI Strategy now going to Stronger Place Select Committee on 29 March and Cabinet on 20 April 2021 Draft Air Pollution Strategy was agreed by Cabinet in July 2020 for further consultation with Natural England.
 An updated strategy has been prepared and was adopted by Council on 8 February 2021 following confirmation from Natural England that the strategy was agreed.
 MEDIUM MAJOR C1 Mitigation strategy in place for both recreational pressure and air quality issues.
 Interim air pollution strategy has been agreed with Natural England and has being adopted by the Council through a PFH report which was called in to a Full Council meeting on 8 February 2021.
-Budget has been set aside and a planning officer and transport planner are in post to assist with issuing planning decisions once this strategy has been agreed - decisions will be issued as soon as Counsel advice is received on how decisions are to be taken.
-Planning Services Director Monthly - regular updates are being provided to the inspector
+The Interim Air Pollution Strategy was agreed by full Council on 8 February 2021.
+The first tranche of planning applications delayed (applications delayed (applications that have a Committee resolution to grant permission) will be released at the end of May 2021, after having been agreed by the District Development Management Committee on 26 April 2021.
+Clearing backlog likely to take at least until end of October 2021.
+Applications submitted after 8 February 2021 are being dealt with in a Business As Usual manner.
+Planning Services Director Monthly - regular updates are being provided to the inspecto r